- Guaranteed moose sightings

 Prices are in British Pounds and Euros.
 If you wish, you are also welcome to make your payment in Swedish Kronor (SEK) - please contact us for details.

 |Standard Itinerary/adult (Moose and Beaver)||GBP||EUR|

 |Standard Itinerary/child under 16 (Moose and Beaver)||GBP||EUR|

 |Adding Wolf Howling/person||GBP||EUR|

 Single occupancy applies for Moose and Beaver Safari.
 Huts can accommodate max.
 2 adults + 1 small child using additional bed.
 Families of 2 adults + 1 child may wish to choose single occupancy for 1 adult to receive 2 huts for additional space.
 If adding Wolf Howling, single tent occupancy is included for solo travellers at no extra charge.

 Recommended min. age for Moose and Beaver 8 years and for Wolf Howling Tour 15 years.
 Younger children may be possible by arrangement.

-- Addiing Wolf Howling Tour: One night's accommodation in 2-person tent (solo travellers have single occupancy) during night in wolf territory.
+- Addiing Wolf Howling Tour: One night's accommodation in 2-person tent (solo travellers have single occupancy at no additional charge) during night in wolf territory.
 Haglöfs sleeping bag (3-season) including small pillow and fresh cotton liner and sleeping mat (thickness 50mm, self-inflatable) are provided.
 Everyone assists with setting up camp.

 Charcoaler hut accommodation.
 Photos: Claudia Deglau (top left), Per Groth (top right), Mikaela Larm (bottom)